ndrukelly2/state_machine/README.md

 ```

 #### OrganizationPickerView (`organizationPickerUI`)
-##### This essentially fires the resolve call again but with the company code + identfier combined.
-If a user picks a company from the drop down that is SSO by defaul, we want to launch their SSO redirect and not require the username at all (this is how it works today).
+##### This essentially fires the resolve() call again but with the company code + identfier combined.
+If a user picks a company from the drop down that is SSO by default, we want to launch their SSO redirect and not require the username at all (this is how it works today).
 ```typescript
 interface OrganizationPickerViewPayload {
   state_id: "OrganizationPickerView";